bhauman/lein-figwheel/README.md

 ;; To disable this behavior:
 :load-warninged-code true

-;; a hook that will rewrite the urls that fighweel is using to ;; fetch assets.
+;; a hook that will rewrite the urls that figwheel is using to ;; fetch assets.
 :url-rewriter "example.core/fig-url-rewrite"